ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 None of these threats are unique to DMARC, and they can be addressed using a variety of techniques, including, but not limited to:

-*  Signing DNS records with DNSSEC [@RFC4033], which enables recipients to validate the integrity of DNS data and detect and discard forged responses.
+*  Signing DNS records with Domain Name System Security Extensions (DNSSEC) [@RFC4033], which enables recipients to validate the integrity of DNS data and detect and discard forged responses.

 *  DNS over TLS [@RFC7858] or DNS over HTTPS [@RFC8484] can mitigate snooping and forged responses.